Integrated Dual Disorder Treatment (IDDT) In Addiction Recovery

 Expand list

-For many people, addiction and substance abuse doesn’t happen in a vacuum.
+For many people, addiction, and substance abuse don’t begin in a vacuum.
 There are often other issues at play, such as anxiety or depression, that can cause a person to rely on substances.
 When a person who is experiencing multiple disorders goes for treatment, it can be a complex process to sort out the various issues involved.
-This is where Integrated Dual Disorder Treatment or IDDT therapy can be vital for successful recovery.
+This is where Integrated Dual Disorder Treatment, known as IDDT therapy, can be vital for successful recovery.

 What is IDDT?

-Integrated dual disorders treatment (IDDT) is a method used to improve the quality of life of those with two or more mental illnesses or substance abuse disorders.
+Integrated dual disorder treatment (IDDT) is an approach that simultaneously addresses both mental health disorders and substance use disorders in individuals.
 This is done by combining the care provided by mental health services with those of substance abuse treatment centers.
 In this way, IDDT can help a person overcome multiple disorders, without the need to treat them individually one after the other.

 The Need And Effectiveness Of Integrated Dual Disorder Treatment

-As more research is being done, more experts are saying that integrated models of treatment are proving to be more effective than parallel treatment.
+As more research is being done, more experts, including SAMHSA, are saying that integrated treatment for dual disorders is proving to be more effective than parallel treatment.

 IDDT Components

-The Integrated Dual Disorder Treatment plan consists of several fundamental principles [4], including:
+The Integrated Dual Diagnosis Treatment plan consists of several fundamental principles, including:

 • Concurrent treatment - As the name suggests, IDDT is all about seeing the whole picture by treating the various mental health challenges concurrently.
 For example, a clinician would conduct separate screening questions for addiction and other mental health issues, but all within the same session.